horlathunbhosun/horlathunbhosun/README.md

 <a href="https://discord.gg/XTW52Kt">
   <img align="left" alt="Abhishek's Discord" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/discord.svg" />
+  Hello there!
+I am Software Engineer with more than 4 years of experience in the industry, currently based in Saint Étienne-du-rouvray, France.
+Throughout my career, I have gained extensive expertise in various aspects of software development life cycle (SDLC) and possess a proven track record of delivering solutions that not only meet clients' requirements but also surpass their expectations.

+My proficiency extends across a wide range of programming languages and tools, including PHP, JAVA, GO, SpringBoot, Laravel, CodeIgniter, MySQL, PostgreSQL, Linux, Redis, and JavaScript, among others.
+This diverse skill set empowers me to develop high-quality, scalable, and maintainable applications that align with industry best practices.

+I am deeply passionate about utilizing technology to tackle intricate problems and consistently strive to enhance my knowledge and skills.
+By staying abreast of the latest advancements and trends in the field, I ensure that I am equipped to provide innovative and efficient solutions.
 </a>
 <a href="https://twitter.com/olaolulode">
   <img align="left" alt="Abhishek Naidu | Twitter" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/twitter.svg" />